ssuukk/wolin/README.md

 Extra perks:

 - whole generated code (apart from function-local variables, globals and objects) operates exclusively on zero page, treating it like a big heap of CPU registers, namely 72 CPU registers in default Wolin configuration for C64.
-I can't really imagine a piece of code that would use beyond this limit.
+Due to how the regs get freed/allocated I can't really imagine a piece of code that would use beyond this limit

 - Wolin generates assembler code for ca65 with memory config for Commodore 64, it is very easy, though, to port it to other architectures via intermediate code to native code templates

 # TODOs

-- code optimizer
 - a lot of other language features
 - writing elements to all kinds of arrays